Ice dance scoring with live results

 Madison Chock & Evan Bates

-American ice dance couple Madison Chock and Evan Bates have established themselves as one of the world's premier ice dance teams.
+American ice dance couple Madison Chock and Evan Bates have established themselves among the world's top ice dance teams.
 They won the 2023 and 2024 World Championship titles and earned Olympic bronze at Beijing 2022 in the team event.
-Known for their innovative choreography, exceptional skating skills, and willingness to take creative risks, Chock and Bates have become the leading American dance team heading into the 2026 Milan-Cortina Olympic cycle.
+Known for their original choreography, exceptional skating skills, and willingness to take creative risks, Chock and Bates have become the leading American dance team heading into the 2026 Milan-Cortina Olympic cycle.
 Their programs consistently push artistic boundaries while maintaining the technical excellence required at the highest level.

 Charlene Guignard & Marco Fabbri

 Italian ice dance team Charlene Guignard and Marco Fabbri have risen to become one of the top couples in the world, earning World Championship silver in 2023 and multiple European Championship medals.
 Competing for the host nation, they are strong contenders for the podium at the 2026 Milan-Cortina Winter Olympics.
 Guignard and Fabbri are known for their refined skating skills, elegant programs, and the remarkable partnership they have developed over many years of competing together.
-Their presence ensures that Italian ice dance will be represented at the highest level on home Olympic ice.
+Their podium form puts Italian ice dance on home Olympic ice at the highest level.

 Ice dance demands specialized equipment tailored to the discipline's unique technical requirements.
 Unlike singles and pairs skating, ice dance focuses on edge work, intricate footwork, and close partnership skating rather than jumps, and the equipment reflects these priorities.
 From specially designed blades to costumes that enhance musical storytelling, every piece of equipment plays a critical role.